mozilla/legal-docs/WebRTC_ToS/en-US.md

 ### 4. Privacy Policy

-The [Mozilla Privacy Notice](https://www.mozilla.org/privacy/) and [TokBox Privacy Notice](https://tokbox.com/support/privacy-policy) each explain what information Mozilla and TokBox respectively receive from your use of the Service and how that information is handled.
+The [Firefox Hello Privacy Notice](https://www.mozilla.org/privacy/) and [TokBox Privacy Policy](https://tokbox.com/support/privacy-policy) each explain what information Mozilla and TokBox respectively receive from your use of the Service and how that information is handled.

 ### 5. Content & Use